onedata/onedata-documentation/docs/user-guide/datasets.md

 ## Creating snapshots — archives

-A snapshot of a dataset created at a certain point in time is called an **archive**.
+A snapshot of a dataset created at a certain point in time is called an [archive][archives].

 Archives are immutable and stored within a space, lying in a special directory detached from the regular file tree.
 They can be accessed using the specialized browser of